stereolabs/zed-hub-examples/tutorials/tutorial_04_application_parameters/README.md

 ## Build and run this tutorial for development

-Run the Edge Agent installed on your device using :
+Run the Edge Agent installed on your device using (note that it's already running by default after Edge Agent installation) :
 ```
 $ edge_agent start
 ```